BUSINESS MATTERS

 This session offers exclusive, behind-the-scenes access to some of the region’s top-ranked companies, many of which are key suppliers for the U.S. military and international markets.
 Participants will explore cutting-edge developments in weaponry, logistics, and natural resource distribution.
 From industrial expansion to breakthrough technologies, this immersive experience will spotlight the incredible innovation and economic strength coming out of South Arkansas.

-February 18 - February 19, 2026
+February 17 - February 18, 2027

-Session VI – Manufacturing & Industry
+Session VI – Manufacturing, Infrastructure & Redefining Workforce

 Blytheville and Jonesboro

 Northeast Arkansas is a dynamic hub of manufacturing, innovation, and workforce development.
-During this session, Leadership Arkansas Class XX will visit world-class manufacturing facilities, including a behind-the-scenes look at one of the nation’s top steel producers.
+During this session, Leadership Arkansas Class XXI will visit world-class manufacturing facilities, including a behind-the-scenes look at one of the nation’s top steel producers.
 Participants will also engage with leaders at Arkansas State University to explore how higher education is driving research, talent development, and economic opportunity in the region.
-From advanced industry to academic partnerships, this session highlights the evolving forces shaping Arkansas’ industrial future.
+From advanced industry to academic partnerships, this session highlights the evolving forces shaping Arkansas’s industrial future.

-March 18 - March 19, 2026
+March 18 - March 19, 2027

 Session VII – Tourism, History & Revitalization